 The band’s sixth album, titled Green Man, had a Swedish release in September of 2016 and an international and US and Canada release in January 2017.
 It is the band’s most ‘vocal’ album to date, featuring no less than eight guest vocalists: Swedish/Russian jazz star Viktoria Tolstoy, American jazz phenomenon Alicia Olatuja, rapper Damon Elliott (returning from Olympus), Swedish/Iranian pop diva Jasmine Kara, Swedish hiphop/soul queen Adée, Swedish Idol 2014 contestant Matilda Gratte, Swedish jazz and blues legend Claes Janson and African world/fusion performer Deodato Siquir.
 The release was met with crtitical and popular acclaim outside of the band’s regular jazz-funk audience, and was accompanied by the publication of 7 live concert videos and 3 official music videos, as well as the band’s first-ever digital-only release of three singles, Maja, Hayweather and Rio, songs that could not fit into the Green Man album.
 In connection with the launch, every guest artist was given a personal portrait and interview in the 9-episode documentary called Exploring Green Man, available worldwide on YouTube.
 As part of the release tour, Beat Funktion was invited back to the popular live radio show P4 Musikplats Stockholm together with guests Viktoria Tolstoy and Matilda Gratte, and also performed at the prestigious Stockholm Jazz Festival, the Hijazz Music Festival and renowned venue Katalin And All That Jazz.

 In the spring of 2018, Beat Funktion toured again after a one-year hiatus, performing with singers Rebecca Laakso and EllyEve as well as Natascha Flamisch on a Germany tour.
-The band is currently set to release their 7th album, titled Roots, on the 1st of February 2019, which is an all-instrumental live studio project, and their 4th collaboration with co-producer Mats Björke.
+The band released their 7th album, titled Roots, on the 29th of November 2019, which is an all-instrumental live studio project, and their 4th collaboration with co-producer Mats Björke.

 KARL OLANDERSSON : TRUMPET